Generic Name: amiodarone (injection)

 Amiodarone may also be used for purposes not listed in this medication guide.

-Call your doctor at once if you have any of these serious side effects, even if they occur up to several months after you stop using amiodarone:
+Call your doctor at once if you have any of these side effects, even if they occur up to several months after you stop using amiodarone:

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.